Salvinia auriculata

 Wastewater Treatment

 S. auriculata has shown promise in the post-treatment of dairy industry wastewater.
 The plant effectively reduced levels of nitrogen, phosphorus, turbidity, and pH in the wastewater.
-However, plant senescence can reintroduce some nutrients back into the water, necessitating timely removal of the plants from treatment systems.
+However, plant senescence can reintroduce some nutrients back into the water, necessitating timely removal of the plants from treatment systems5.
 This highlights the potential of S. auriculata in phytoremediation applications.

 Disease Susceptibility

 S. auriculata is susceptible to brown spot disease caused by the fungus Simplicillium lanosoniveum.
 This disease manifests as irregular dark brown spots on the leaves, covered with white patches of mycelia and conidia.
-The identification and pathogenicity of this fungus have been confirmed through morphological and molecular analyses.
+The identification and pathogenicity of this fungus have been confirmed through morphological and molecular analyses2.
 Understanding disease dynamics is crucial for managing the health of S. auriculata in both natural and controlled environments.

 Conclusion